 Generation Leader founder and Intensive Care Doctor, Hanieh Asadi, interviewed renowned Consultant Neurosurgeon, Mr Kevin O’Neill, around the topic of leading teams for effective performance within the clinical setting.
 Understanding how to tackle real life challenges by learning from current senior practitioners is key, as is the sharing of collective intelligence, so we hope you find this article valuable.
-The full masterclass is available on the Medical Leader Programme.
+The full masterclass is available on our platform.

 Question 1: What does effective team performance mean to you?

 “As a neurosurgeon performance is pertinent, both as an individual and particularly on a team level.”